History of the Pittsburgh Steelers: The early years: Decades of futility

 In May 1933, in anticipation of the repeal of some of Pennsylvania's restrictive laws in the fall of that year, Rooney applied for a franchise with the NFL.
 His request was granted on May 19, 1933, and the Pittsburgh Professional Football Club, Inc. joined the NFL in exchange for a US$2,500 franchise fee (roughly $ in today's dollars).
 The new team was known as the Pirates in reference to their baseball club landlords at Forbes Field.
 Before settling on Forbes, Rooney considered playing at Greenlee Field, which housed the city's Negro league baseball club.
 Since the blue laws were not repealed until November's general election, the team was forced to play its first four home games on Wednesday nights.

 Rooney's new team was a study in frustration for many years: between 1933 and 1971, they posted a winning record only eight times, with a further six seasons at .500, and made the playoffs just once, in 1947, when they were shut out by Philadelphia.

 The 1930s: The Pirates years

 In the early years of the franchise, the Pirates were not Rooney's only (or even his primary) focus.
 Even the office off the lobby of the Fort Pitt Hotel from which he ran the team was shared with the Rooney-McGinley Boxing Club, which promoted fights.
 He also spent a good amount of his time and energy handicapping and placing bets on horse racing, a lifelong hobby.
 Rooney once won an estimated $250,000 to $300,000 ($ to $ million today) in a single 1936 day of betting.
 It actually was highly likely that the purchase of the Pittsburgh Steelers was made with horse race gambling winnings.
 However, this is becoming a de-emphasized part of the team's history, with the NFL trying to clear their name of such shady early beginnings.

-In an era when the outright collapse of professional sports teams even at the major league level was not an uncommon occurrence, what can safely be said is that Rooney's gambling winnings did help keep his football franchise afloat, because while Rooney fared well off the field, the Pirates struggled on it.
-Rooney said of those lean years, "In those days, nobody got wealthy in sports.
-You had two thrills.
-One came Sunday, trying to win the game.
-The next came Monday, trying to make the payroll."